bshore/go-hirez/README.md

 }
 ```

-## Notes/TODOs
+## Notes

-- Written with Smite & JSON responses in mind, the `xml:""` struct tags are currently missing and has not been tested.
+- Written with JSON responses in mind, the XML response seems a little more involved, so XML isn't supported at this time.
-- There's some inconsistent validation across methods regarding Smite/Paladins/Platform specific API calls, and I'd like to iron that out.
-- The API endpoint for `GetLeagueLeaderboard` is giving me some trouble...
-  - Seems to always return `[]` no matter what I pass it.
-- The API endpoint for `GetPlayerIDInfoForXBOXAndSwitch` is giving me some trouble...
-  - Trying to get a sample XBOX gamertag with `GetChampionLeaderboard` but the request `404`s when using the Paladins XBOX endpoint.